 The Department of Energy launched a poll: Who is the greater inventor, Edison or Tesla?

-Before getting to the poll results, it is interesting to learn a little more about the inventors as individuals.
+Before getting to the poll results of Tesla vs. Edison, AC vs. DC, it is interesting to learn a little more about the inventors as individuals.
 We credit U.S-born Thomas Alva Edison with inventing the light bulb, but in point of fact a light bulb prototype had been invented 50 years prior to Edison’s improvement of the invention.
 The opportunity to tweak the invention arose because the original was too expensive to mass produce.
 By using a carbon filament and improved vacuum, Edison could modify the original prototype and produce the first commercially viable bulb.
 Thus, there grew a high demand for electric lighting, which led Edison to construct the first power plant in Manhattan.
 Using DC voltage, the distance from the plant for usage was limited to less than one mile.
 Notwithstanding the limitation that existed with distance from source, 500 homes could receive service.
 This facility was groundbreaking.

 -born Nikola Tesla had a formal education in mathematics.
 He could perform fundamental calculus in his mind sans written steps.
 Tesla did not have the resources he needed for his projects in Serbia and took an opportunity to move to New York to work for Edison.
 The two great men shared strange commonalities: both were egomaniacs (that hated showoffs) and both were workaholics, needing less than four hours of sleep.
 They, however, also shared distinct differences: Tesla was a germaphobe and in particular he had a “violent aversion against the earrings of women.”
 Edison was a bit slovenly and totally unimpressive in appearance.
 The always fashionably-attired Tesla once said about Edison, “…he lived in utter disregard of the most elementary rules of hygiene.”